 Basic earnings (loss) per share is calculated using the two-class method, which is an earnings allocation formula that determines earnings (loss) per share for the holders of the Company's common shares and holders of the Series B preferred stock.
 The Series B preferred stock shares contain participation rights in undistributed earnings, but do not share in the losses of the Company.
-Therefore, in the event of a loss from continuing operations, the Series B preferred stock is not considered in the calculation of basic loss per share.
+The dividends on the Series B preferred stock are treated as a reduction of earnings attributable to common shareholders.